 Steady State Example

-If a drug is given at its half-life, it should reach steady-state after 5 doses.
-For example, if the drug gentamicin has an elimination half-life of 12 hours and is given every 12 hours, the drug should reach steady-state after 5 half-lives (60 hours).
+If a drug is given at its half-life, it should reach steady state after 5 doses.
+For example, gentamicin, which has an elimination half-life of 12 hours and is given every 12 hours, should reach steady state after 5 half-lives (60 hours).

 Notice in the diagram that this kind of dosing results in a 'saw-tooth' pattern.
 Peaks correspond to the times right after the drug is taken; troughs correspond to the times right before the next dose.

 Of course, a physician may want to get a patient into the therapeutic range more quickly.
-In this case, a higher loading dose of drug can be prescribed initially with instructions that after the first couple of doses, the dose should be reduced.
+In this case, a higher loading dose of the drug can be prescribed initially, with instructions that the dose should be reduced after the first couple of doses.